havishya10/ColorSchemeGenerator/README.md

 2. Select a base color using the color picker.
 3. Choose a color scheme from the dropdown menu.
 4. Click the "Get color scheme" button to generate and display the color scheme.

-## Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or bug reports, please open an issue or create a pull request.

-### Steps to Contribute

-1. Fork the repository.
-2. Create a new branch:
-    ```sh
-    git checkout -b feature-branch
-    ```
-3. Make your changes and commit them:
-    ```sh
-    git commit -m "Description of changes"
-    ```
-4. Push to the branch:
-    ```sh
-    git push origin feature-branch
-    ```
-5. Open a pull request with a detailed description of your changes.

 ## License